NatashaBishop/django-marketplace/production-ready -docker/DockerfileExplained.md

 ```
 CMD ["gunicorn", "marketplace.wsgi:application", "--bind", "0.0.0.0:8000", "--workers", "3"]
 ```
-#In a Dockerfile, CMD defines the default command that runs when the container starts
+- In a Dockerfile, CMD defines the default command that runs when the container starts
-#gunicorn marketplace.wsgi:application → runs the Django WSGI app
+- gunicorn marketplace.wsgi:application → runs the Django WSGI app
-#change 8000 to the port in use
+- change 8000 to the port in use
+- --workers 3 → run 3 worker processes